10 Most Common Construction Mistakes

 10. Relying on manual processes

-Modern technologies promise to make every facet of our lives easier.
+Worse than outdated software or solutions not designed for construction is no software platform at all.
 Manual processes, time-intensive spreadsheets, and legacy technology not only slow down the construction process — they prevent you from keeping up with your competition.